Anna Chaplain Anne Powell in a care home on the Isle of Wight

 How can you introduce Anna Chaplaincy to a church that has a well led and organised pastoral care team?

-Generally speaking pastoral care teams work within the church and Anna Chaplaincy as a ministry is outwards facing and very much working within the community.
-There is no suggestion that pastoral care teams should be replaced with Anna Chaplaincy although over time with the governance, support, training and networking it maybe that some of those involved in pastoral care may wish to become Anna Chaplains.
-As part of the Diocese all Anna Chaplains are DBS checked and have to attend safeguarding training prior to starting their role.
+Generally, pastoral care teams work within the church and Anna Chaplaincy as a ministry is outwards facing and very much working within the community.
+There is no suggestion that pastoral care teams will be replaced with Anna Chaplaincy.
+Over time with the governance, support, training and networking, some involved in pastoral care may wish to become Anna Chaplains.
+All Anna Chaplains are DBS checked and have to attend safeguarding training prior to starting their role.

 How do we communicate the Anna Chaplaincy message to younger people?

-Are their resources to support Anna Chaplains especially when working with individuals and groups Dementia?
+Are there resources to support Anna Chaplains especially when working with individuals and groups living with dementia?

 BRF have a significant number of book resources and other material to support Anna Chaplaincy.
-There are many book in working with those who have dementia.
+There are many books on working with those living with dementia.
 Being part of a Diocesan and National Network will also offer occasions to talk to others who encounter similar situations.
 As our Diocese grows the Anna Chaplaincy network we will also have training sessions on specific topics.